 Summer internships and research abroad

 Asian studies majors are encouraged to pursue a summer internship or research project since it helps students apply and develop their skills and explore possible career paths while engaging with cultures and perspectives outside the United States.
-Mount Holyoke provides a number of summer internship opportunities in South Asia and the Far East.
+Mount Holyoke provides a number of summer internship opportunities in South and East Asia.

 - Additionally, each year the faculty chooses an Asian studies major/minor to receive the Barbara Yen Sun Prize for an outstanding research project in Asian studies.